+An independent risk unit conducts formal validations for the respective rating systems annually.
+The validation processes are also independently reviewed by Group Audit.
+This serves to highlight material deterioration in the rating systems for management attention.
 Retail portfolios are categorised into the following asset classes under the Advanced IRBA: residential mortgages, qualifying revolving retail exposures and other retail exposures.

 Within each asset class, exposures are managed on a portfolio basis.
 Each account is assigned to a risk pool, considering factors such as borrower characteristics and collateral type.
 Loss estimates are based on historical default and realised losses within a defined period.
-The definition of default is applied at the level of a particular facility, rather than at the level of the obligor.
+Default is identified at facility level.